St Mary Abchurch: Interior

 The pulpit is by William Grey, and the door cases, a font cover, rails and Royal Arms are by William Emmett.
 Its grand altar-piece is by Grinling Gibbons.
 Gibbons' original bill for what he called the 'Olter Pees' was rediscovered in the Guildhall Library in 1946.
-The motif of the gilded 'Pelican in her piety' makes its appearance both on the reredos and in the original copper weathervane made by Robert Bird, which was relocated to sit over the north door after being removed from the spire for safety reasons.
+The motif of the gilded 'Pelican in her piety' (the emblem of Corpus Christi College, Cambridge) makes its appearance both on the reredos and in the original copper weathervane made by Robert Bird, which was relocated to sit over the north door after being removed from the spire for safety reasons.
 Also to be seen there are original high box pews on three sides of the church.
 The church was without an organ until 1822, when public subscription allowed one to be built by J.C.
 Bishop.
 This sustained serious bomb damage during the Second World War and a new organ was made by N. P. Mander in the 1950s, using the 1717 organ casing once belonging to All Hallows, Bread Street.

 The remains of the former Lord Mayor of London Peter Perchard and his family are buried at St Mary Abchurch.